glpi-project/glpi/CONTRIBUTING.md

 Please note that current repository is about GLPI core only.
 All related plugins are the responsibility of their respective owners and all requests must be done on their own systems.

-**Please write only in english!**
+**Please write only in English!**

 ## Bugs

 Note that issues are handled on a best-effort basis.
-If you need a quick fix or any guarantee, take a look at **[profesionnal services](http://services.glpi-network.com/)** or [partners](https://glpi-project.org/partners/).
+If you need a quick fix or any guarantee, take a look at **[profesional services](http://services.glpi-network.com/)** or [partners](https://glpi-project.org/partners/).

 If you found a bug, the first steps to do are:
-- check if you're using the latest version, and if not, upgrade to see if problem is not yet solved,
+- check if you're using the latest version, and if not, upgrade to see if the problem remains unsolved,
-- search in already existing tickets to see if someone else already report the issue.
+- search in already existing tickets to see if someone else already reported the issue.

-If the last release does not solve the issue and there is no existing ticket, create one using the bug report template.
-Be sure you provide all requested details, log entries, and whatever may be usefull to understand and reproduce the issue.
+If the last release does not solve the issue and there are no existing tickets, create one using the bug report template.
+Be sure you provide all requested details, log entries, and whatever may be useful to understand and reproduce the issue.

-If developpers are not able to reproduce the issue, it may not be fixed.
+If developers are not able to reproduce the issue, it may not be fixed.

 ## Features